-Sovereign Submerged Land Approvals - For activities located on sovereign (state-owned) submerged lands, the proprietary authorization to use these lands is reviewed in conjunction with the regulatory ERP or JCP application.
-Statutory provisions for proprietary authorizations are located in Chapter 253, State Lands.
+Sovereign Submerged Land Approvals - For activities located on sovereign, state-owned, submerged lands, the proprietary authorization to use these lands is reviewed in conjunction with the regulatory ERP or JCP application.
+Statutory provisions for proprietary authorizations are located in Chapter 253, F.S., State Lands.
 Such lands generally extend waterward from the mean high water line of tidal waters or the ordinary high water line of fresh waters to the state's territorial limit.
 If such lands are located within certain Aquatic Preserves, the authorization also must meet the requirements of Chapter 258, F.S., State Parks and Preserves.

-Both proprietary and regulatory authorizations will be requested in the same application, and will be reviewed and either granted or denied at the same time.
-Sovereign submerged land approvals consider issues such as riparian rights, impacts to submerged land resources, and preemption of other uses of the water by the public.
+Both proprietary and regulatory authorizations will be requested in the same application and will be reviewed and either granted or denied at the same time.
+Sovereign submerged land approvals consider issues such as riparian rights, impacts to submerged land resources and preemption of other uses of the water by the public.

-State Programmatic General Permit (SPGP) - To avoid duplication of permitting between the U.S. Army Corps of Engineers & DEP and further streamline processing of state and federal regulatory permits, the DEP is authorized to issue a SPGP for certain minor works located in waters of the U.S. (including navigable waters).
-These activities include shoreline stabilization, boat ramps, docks & piers, and maintenance dredging; and are activities that qualify for regulatory exemptions and general permits.
+State Programmatic General Permit (SPGP) - To avoid duplication of permitting between the U.S. Army Corps of Engineers and DEP and further streamline processing of state and federal regulatory permits, DEP and some of the WMDs are authorized to issue a SPGP for certain minor works located in waters of the U.S., including navigable waters.
+These activities include shoreline stabilization, boat ramps, docks and piers and maintenance dredging; and are activities that qualify for regulatory exemptions and general permits.
 The state DEP permit constitutes issuance of the corresponding federal dredge and fill permit.
-At this time, permits processed by the WMDs are not included in the SPGP.